xiaodu1999/HGRL-master_root/README.md

 * To run HGRL-master\bulidgraph.py getting final heterogeneous graph.
 * To run HGRL-master\creatdataset\load_ratio_data.py getting training, validation, and test indexes.

-# Prepare for your own dataset
+# Prepare for your dataset

 For trainning, the following files are required.